Find a Cornea Specialist

 Inflammation and infection of the conjunctiva and cornea:

-Inflammation may affect the conjunctiva, a highly specialized skin covering the front of the eye.
-It may be caused by allergies, reactions to chemicals or infections.
-Infections may be caused by viruses, fungi, bacteria or protozoa.
+Inflammation may affect the conjunctiva, a highly specialized membrane that covers the front of the eye.
+Allergies, reactions to chemicals, or infections may cause it.
+Viruses, fungi, bacteria, or protozoa may cause infections.
 If the infection affects the cornea, it may cause a corneal ulcer.
 Corneal infections are associated with redness, pain, light sensitivity, and reduced vision in the affected eye.
 Any infection in the cornea can lead to scar formation.
 Scarring can reduce the quality of vision, so prompt diagnosis and treatment of infections is critical.
-Risk factors for corneal infections include contact lens wear, injury or eye trauma.
+Risk factors for corneal infections include contact lens wear, injury, or eye trauma.

 Fuchs’ Dystrophy

 Fuchs’ dystrophy is a non-inflammatory, genetic corneal condition that may be progressive and may affect both eyes.
-The internal cell lining of the cornea called the endothelium, becomes damaged.
-If the endothelium does not function properly, fluid accumulates in the cornea, which causes clouding and a slow decrease in vision.
-Initially, patients will notice blurred vision in the morning and a glare or halos around lights.
+The internal cell lining of the cornea, called the endothelium, becomes damaged.
+If the endothelium does not function properly, fluid accumulates in the cornea, which causes clouding and a slight decrease in vision.
+Initially, patients may notice blurred vision in the morning, accompanied by a glare or halos around lights.
 As the dystrophy progresses, one’s vision can be blurred all day long.
 Early Fuchs’ dystrophy can be treated with hypertonic saline drops to help remove excess fluid from the cornea.
-In more advanced cases, partial corneal transplantation (Endothelial Keratoplasty) to replace the damaged cells may be necessary to restore vision.
-Modern-day endothelial keratoplasty is highly successful and patients experience a faster recovery compared to previous transplantation methods previously available.
+In more advanced cases, partial corneal transplantation (Endothelial Keratoplasty) may be necessary to replace the damaged cells and restore vision.
+Modern-day endothelial keratoplasty is highly successful, and patients experience a faster recovery compared to previous transplantation methods available.

 Corneal transplantation